-The first developer preview of Windows 11 has started rolling out to Windows Insider users.
+The beta build of Windows 11 has started rolling out to Windows Insider users.
 Windows 11 brings many improvements over the normal Windows 10 such as a new redesigned home interface, a new Microsoft store with native support for Android apps, a re-touched taskbar and icons, and more.
 The stable rollout of Windows 11 might happen in late 2021 or early 2022.
 Many users are willing to try Windows 11 on their PC, but they are not officially eligible for that.
 Well, for those, Windows 11 Media Creation is a helpful tool.
 The Media Creation tool can upgrade its system to Windows 11 seamlessly.

 The Windows Media Creation tool allows users to sideload Windows 11.
 It’s more like flagship a custom ROM in Android with the help of TWRP recovery.
 For some sets of people, the creation tool is easy to use and operable, but it might come out as a bit complicated for beginners.
 So, in this post, we’ll de deciding on How to upgrade your system to Windows 11 using Windows 11 Media Creation Tool.